Maharshiwastaken/CRUD-PHP/README.md

 Pic: The above picture represents the look of the project

-Projet has bare bones styling, which emphasizes the easy approachablility of the project.

 ## Conclusion

 Credit for the original creator : Youtue | "[PHP and MySQL with CRUD Operations: Create, Read, Update, Delete"](https://www.youtube.com/watch?v=NqP0-UkIQS4) by [BoostMyTool](https://www.youtube.com/@BoostMyTool).